nittin-cz/xperience-by-kentico-aira-unified/docs/Contributing-Setup.md

 1. **Branch Creation**
    - Create a new branch with one of the following prefixes:
-     - `feat/` - for new functionality
+     - `feat/` - for new functionality.
-     - `refactor/` - for restructuring of existing features
+     - `refactor/` - for restructuring of existing features.
-     - `fix/` - for bugfixes
+     - `fix/` - for bugfixes.
-     - `docs/` - for documentation changes
+     - `docs/` - for documentation changes.
-     - `test/` - for test-related changes
+     - `test/` - for test-related changes.

 2. **Code Formatting**
-   - Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution
+   - Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution.
-   - Use `dotnet: format` VS Code task
+   - Use `dotnet: format` VS Code task.
-   - Ensure consistent code style across the project
+   - Ensure consistent code style across the project.

    > use `dotnet: format` VS Code task.